nishkarsa/git-garden/README.md

 ---

 ## License
-This project is open-source and available under the **MIT License**.
+This project is open-source and available to all.

 ---